-If you’re going to make a deviled egg platter, don’t make the classic deviled eggs that everyone is used to.
-Surprise your guests with this recipe.
+If you’re going to make a deviled egg platter, surprise your guests with this recipe.
 This filling has a creamy and interesting texture from the crunchy bits of dill pickles and the crisp bacon pummeled over the top.

-These are my husbands favorite deviled eggs both in flavor and texture (right up there with avocado stuffed eggs!).
-They are show-stopping appetizer for Easter, picnics and potlucks.
-These are truly egg-cellent!
+These are my husband’s favorite dressed eggs both in flavor and texture (right up there with avocado stuffed eggs!).
+They are a show-stopping appetizer for Easter, picnics, and potlucks.
 Make them and you will be known for your deviled eggs.

 What are Deviled Eggs?

 Deviled eggs are the same thing as stuffed eggs or dressed eggs.
 They are eggs that have been hard-boiled, peeled, cut in half and stuffed with a classic mixture of the cooked yolks mashed together with mayo, mustard and spices (typically paprika).
 According to the dictionary, the word “deviled” simply means “to season highly.”

 - Cook eggs until they are hard-boiled with a dry center

 - Do not overcook or the yolks will tint green

 - A mini cookie scoop makes it easy to portion the filling